 Ownership of the cask

 Once you purchase a cask, we will send you a certificate to confirm ownership and cask number.
-This cask of Whiskey will remain in Bond pending it’ bottling and/or release and are retained in the control of the Celtic Whiskey Shop Limited pending such bottling and/or release from Bond.
+This cask of Whiskey will remain in Bond pending it’s bottling and/or release and is retained in the control of the Celtic Whiskey Shop Limited pending such bottling and/or release from Bond.
 The certified owner named above has acknowledged that in the event of such bottling and/or release from bond he/she will be solely responsible for the payment of the excise and other duties payable in respect thereof.

 Annual invoices will be sent to the owner to cover yearly storage and insurance if applicable.

 These Terms and Conditions will form the basis for the Contract between Celtic Whiskey Shop Ltd and the Purchaser.
 Before submitting your order, please ensure that you have read these Terms and Conditions carefully.
 Please email firstname.lastname@example.org if you need any clarification on any points.